 We invite you to approach life with moral empathy and turn your imagination and passion to thinking anew about these very serious threats we face.
 No matter that we have wrought these ills from our own weakness; that the entrenched systems seem to be pulling us intractably to our destruction.
 It must be done.

 About the Authors

-Ken Light’s published work includes Coal Hollow, Witness in Our Time, Texas Death Row, Delta Time, To the Promised Land, and With These Hands.
-He has exhibited internationally and received numerous grants and awards including three NEA grants and the Dorothea Lange Fellowship.
-He is currently a professor and director of the Center for Photography at the University of California, Berkeley and a Laventhol visiting professor at Columbia University.
+Ken Light’s is a social documentary photographer whose published work includes Valley of Shadows and Dreams, for which he was awarded the California Book Award, Coal Hollow, Witness in Our Time, Texas Death Row, Delta Time, To the Promised Land, and With These Hands.
+He has exhibited internationally, received numerous grants and awards.
+Light has exhibited internationally, received numerous grants and awards.
+He was a Laventhol visiting professor at Columbia University.
+Currently, he is the Reva and David Logan Professor of Photojounalism at the University of California, Berkeley.

-Melanie Light’s most recent publication is Coal Hollow.
-Her other work includes special-edition books.
-Among them are Night at the Met, with photographs by Larry Fink, and Mad Day Out, with photos of the Beatles.
-She was the founding executive director of Fotovision, a nonprofit dedicated to supporting the international community of documentary photographers, and is the recipient of grants from the Soros Documentary Fund and the Rosenberg Foundation.
-Light teaches and lectures internationally.
+Melanie Light’s is a writer whose most recent book is Valley of Shadows and Dreams, for which she was awarded the California Book Award.
+She is also co-author of Coal Hollow.
+She has published two special edition books: Night at the Met, with photographs by Larry Fink, and Mad Day Out, featuring rare photos of the Beatles.
+She was the cofounding executive director of Fotovision, and she has received grants from the Soros Documentary Fund and the Rosenberg Foundation.
+She teaches and lectures internationally.